The Personal Injury Law Changes in Florida 2023

 Letter of Protection Disclosure Requirements

 One of the biggest changes in the 2023 personal injury law bill was the new requirement of a Letter of Protection disclosure.
 A Letter of Protection in Florida is an agreement between medical providers and patients to wait to pay a bill using the proceeds of a legal settlement.
-It is often used because most plaintiffs cannot afford to pay for the treatment without a settlement, especially if they are injured so badly that they cannot work.
+It is often used because most plaintiffs cannot afford to pay for the treatment without a settlement, especially if they are injured so severely that they cannot work.
 Now, the law requires a plaintiff and their doctor to disclose the presence of a Letter of Protection.

 Furthermore, the bill has eliminated the attorney-client privilege normally present if a lawyer refers a client to a doctor.